Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Experimental Results

 \subsubsection{MLRetSet}

 \autoref{tab:results-ablation-mlretset} shows the ablation study of \ac{ours} on the MLRetSet dataset.

 One can observe that spatio-spectral compression becomes effective primarily at $\acp{cr} > \num{128}$.
-This behavior is attributed to the high number of spectral bands (\num{369}) in MLRetSet, which allows spectral compression to maintain its effectiveness across a broader range of \acp{cr} before saturation.
+This behavior results from the high number of spectral bands (\num{369}) in MLRetSet, which allows spectral compression to maintain its effectiveness across a broader range of \acp{cr} before saturation.
 Consequently, the performance disparity between spectral and spatio-spectral compression is less pronounced at lower \acp{cr}.
-This suggests that spatial information plays a more significant role in MLRetSet, due to its higher spatial resolution.
+This suggests that spatial information plays a more significant role in MLRetSet, due to its high spatial resolution.

-We would like to note that \ac{ours} consistently yields lower \ac{psnr} values on MLRetSet compared to those obtained using HySpecNet-11k (\autoref{tab:results-ablation-hyspecnet11k}), indicating a decrease in reconstruction fidelity.
-For example, when $\ac{cr} \approx \num{16}$, \ac{ours} with zero spatial stages reaches \SI{52.83}{\decibel} on HySpecNet-11k but only \SI{44.86}{\decibel} on MLRetSet.
-However, in contrast to that, the \ac{sa} values indicate better preservation of the spectral shape for each reconstructed pixel (\ang{1.44} instead of \ang{1.84}).
-This discrepancy is caused by the smaller size of the MLRetSet dataset, which inherently constrains generalization performance.
-Consequently, the trained models tend to prioritize learning the general spectral shape, resulting in averaged intensity offsets.